paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-011-compensation-for-service-connected-disability-or-death.md

 #### Savings Provision
 Pub.
 L. 89–137, § 1(c), Aug.
 26, 1965, 79 Stat.
 576, provided that: “Any veteran-trainee receiving subsistence allowance on the date of the enactment of this Act [Aug.
 26, 1965] while pursuing a course of vocational rehabilitation authorized by chapter 31 of title 38, United States Code [former section 1501 et seq. of this title], shall not have such allowance reduced by reason of the amendments contained in such Act [amending this section and former [section 1504 of this title](./chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md#section-1504)].”

-#### Disability Compensation and Dependency and Indemnity Compensation Rate Increases
-For increases in rates and limitations on Department of Veterans Affairs disability compensation and dependency and indemnity compensation, see notes set out under [section 1114 of this title](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1114).

 <a id="section-1116"></a>
 ## § 1116.
 Presumptions of service connection for diseases associated with exposure to certain herbicide agents; presumption of exposure for veterans who served in certain locations